ezr-ondrej/cv/index.md

 ### Focused on

-**Product delivery**: Built a console.redhat.com OS deployment service simplifying deployments of Cloud VMs.
-Later guided the decision to take the service down again, when it didn't prove successful.

-**Technical leadership**: Guide team of 5 engineers to shift from delivering self hosted product to deliver full-stack development for SaaS with 99.9% uptime.
+**Technical leadership and delivery**: Guide team of 5 engineers used to on-premise product to deliver SaaS microservice.
+The team owned the app fully with its operations, delivered it on time with 99.9% uptime.
+The team measured the success and later decided to decomission the service.

 **Organizational Impact**: Guided team through few reorganizations.
 Ensured the culture of open decision-making and transparency across organizational levels.
 I've bridged many teams to talk together and collaborate effectively.